wrupah/epi-workspace/README.md

-# epi-workspace
+# The PharmaLedger ePI Use Case

+As the PharmaLedger platform provides blockchain-enabled healthcare, the ePI use case enables electronic Product Information (ePI).

-The *epi-workspace*  bundles all the necessary dependencies for building and running ePI SSApps in a single package.
+This *epi-workspace* repository bundles all the necessary software, dependencies and installation procedures to setup a blockchain network and run the ePI software.

-For more details about what a *workspace* is check out the [template-workspace](https://github.com/PrivateSky/template-workspace).
+Reach out to epi-software@pharmaledger.eu for further assistance.

+The repository is based on PrivateSky [template-workspace](https://github.com/PrivateSky/template-workspace).

 ## Table of contents
 1. [Version Information - v1.0.1](#versioning)